hehuabc/ISAR_benthic_macroinvertebrate_in_shallow_lakes/README.md

 Fourth, the codes showed how we plot the figures of supplementary materials

 The other.RDS files achieved relevant data.

-The raw species and environmental data were not shown here as they are generating another paper.
+The raw species and environmental data for each study were not shown here as they are generating another paper.
+However, we have shown the summary of data in "diversity_inext2.csv" file.
 Anyone who want to get those raw data, please contact hehu@niglas.ac.cn.